kogarashisan/LavaSite/tutorials/PropertiesEvents.md

 ```

 At first glance, it may seem inconvenient to type those ".get()" and ".set()" every time you want to access a property,
-but reality is that it's much easier to develop this way, cause everything is transparent.
+but in practice it's very easy to develop this way, cause behaviour is transparent.

 There are also two kinds of events, one is regular event, added with "on":